adamzr/RSS-Alert/README.md

-h1.
-RSS Alert
+# RSS Alert

 RSS Alert is a Google Chrome extension.
 Users can click on the RSS Alert icon next to the omnibox and a bubble will open where they can enter the URLs of RSS, Atom, or Media RSS feeds to monitor.
 They can also stop monitoring feeds they've added earlier.
 When a monitored feed has a new post, you get an Desktop Notification.

-h2.
-Technologies
+## Technologies

-We use Google Feeds API to monitor feeds. jQuery is used mostly to create the talk bubble UI.
-HTML5 localStorage is used to save data between browser sessions.
-HTML5 Desktop Notifications (as implemented by WebKit) are used for the notifications.
+The following technologies are being used:
+ - Google Feeds API
+ - jQuery
+ - Twitter Bootstrap
+ - Google Chrome Extension APIs
+   - Create new tab
+   - Storage
+   - Rich notifications

-h2.
-Thank you
+## Thank you

 "Icons by: FastIcon.com":http://www.fasticon.com
 "Thank you to TechEmpower!":http://www.techempower.com